 If you haven’t heard of lovage it is a huge leafy herb that has the taste of celery.
-You can use the young tender leaves in salads and ise all other leaves for soup and sauces etc. It is an easy herb to grow and will come back year after year and survives almost anything, including life up here on Walton’s Mountain.
+You can use the young tender leaves in salads and use all other leaves for soup and sauces etc. It is an easy herb to grow and will come back year after year and survives almost anything, including the harshness of winter life up here on Walton’s Mountain.

 This lovage and walnut pesto is simply whizzed up in your food processor, or, if you want to go the old fashioned and correct (according to the Italians who invented pesto) way use a pestle and mortar and make it by hand.